adamedx/adamedx.github.io/_posts/2019-11-15-Refactoring-Breaking-Up-Code-Is-Hard-To-Do.md

 ## Now on to the real fun

-At the end, I felt great about finishing what looked like a fairly daunting set of changes.
+At the end, I felt great about finishing what looked like a daunting set of changes.
 I can sit back and breathe a sigh of relief, play with the projects, admire the code, and get back to scheming about adding bringing life to Graph types in PowerShell.

 This time, let's just hope it takes less than 6 months.